ElasticSA/eskb_doc_vac/README.md

    - format - Currently just PDF
    - filename - Base filename
    - strategy - Excerpt strategy (whole, page, or bookmark1)
- - content - Semantic text search field
+ - semantic_content - Semantic text search field

 The index schema is created in do_setup_index() of the script